Distributed Estimation of State and Parameters in Multi-Agent Cooperative Load Manipulation: Dynamical Phase

 \section{Dynamical Phase}

-The objective of this phase (corresponding to the part boxed by a red dashed line in the block diagram of Fig.~\ref{fig:AlgoOverview}) is to estimate the remaining quantities, i.e., the (constant) rotational inertia $J$, the (time-varying) $\mathbf{z}_C(t)$ and $\mathbf{v}_C(t)$, and the (constant) mass $m$.
-The order in which they are estimated follows a dependency hierarchy.
-This phase makes use of the velocity measurements $\mathbf{v}_{C_i}$, the force inputs $\mathbf{f}_{i}$, as well as the rigid body kinematics and dynamics.
-The basic operations of this phase are summarized in the following: \begin{enumerate} \item \emph{(estimation of $J$)} exploit the knowledge of $\mathbf{z}_i$ to apply a particular input wrench that cancels the effect of $\mathbf{z}_C$ in~\eqref{eq:dynamics_rewritten}, thus, obtaining a reduced dynamics in which $J$ is the only unknown; then, estimate $J$ using linear least squares; \item \emph{(estimation of $\mathbf{z}_C(t)$)} use all the previously estimated quantities, the rotational dynamics in~\eqref{eq:dynamics_rewritten}, and the rigid body constraint to recast the estimation of $\mathbf{z}_C$ to a nonlinear observation problem that can be solved by each robot resorting to local computation; \item \emph{(estimation of $\mathbf{v}_C(t)$)} use rigid body kinematics to compute $\mathbf{v}_C(t)$ from all the quantities estimated so far; \item \emph{(estimation of $m$)} use a distributed estimation of the total force produced by the robots and $\mathbf{v}_C(t)$ to finally estimate the constant $m$ using linear least squares. \end{enumerate}
+The objective of this phase (corresponding to the dashed red box in Fig.~\ref{fig:AlgoOverview}) is to estimate the remaining quantities, i.e., the (constant) rotational inertia $J$, the (time-varying) position $\mathbf{z}_C(t)$ of the CoM of $B$ relative to the geometric center $G$ of the contact points, the (time-varying) velocity of the CoM $\mathbf{v}_C(t)$, and the (constant) mass $m$.
+The order in which they are estimated follows a dependency hierarchy, since some phase needs information about the outcome of previous ones.
+Thus, the order of estimation cannot be altered without preventing the correct execution of the proposed strategy.
+This phase makes use of the velocity measurements $\mathbf{v}_{C_i}$, the applied wrench $\mathbf{u}_{i}$, as well as the rigid body kinematics and dynamics.
+The basic operations executed in this phase are summarized in the following: \begin{enumerate} \item \emph{(estimation of $J$)} we exploit the knowledge of $\mathbf{z}_i$ to apply a particular input wrench that cancels the effect of $\mathbf{z}_C$ in~\eqref{eq:dynamics_rewritten}, thus, obtaining a reduced dynamics in which $J$ is the only unknown; then, we estimate $J$ using LLS; \item \emph{(estimation of $\mathbf{z}_C(t)$)} we use all the previously estimated quantities, the rotational dynamics in~\eqref{eq:dynamics_rewritten}, and the rigid body constraint to recast the estimation of $\mathbf{z}_C$ to a nonlinear observation problem that can be locally solved by each agent with an observer designed by us; \item \emph{(estimation of $\mathbf{v}_C(t)$)} we use rigid body kinematics to compute $\mathbf{v}_C(t)$ from all the quantities estimated so far; \item \emph{(estimation of $m$)} we use a distributed estimation of the total force produced by the agents and $\mathbf{v}_C(t)$ to finally estimate the constant $m$ using LLS. \end{enumerate}